Catalin246/web-development-2/README.md

 # Web Development 2

 to do:
+- chat table
-- friends message when no data
+- message table
-- test if the db works
+- participands table